SMI/SmiServices/README.md

 ## Developing

+### C# Projects

 Development requires Visual Studio 2017 or later.
-Simply open the SMIPlugin.sln file.
+Simply open the SmiServices.sln file.

+### Java Projects

+Development requires Java JDK `>= 1.7`, and Maven.

 ## Testing

 SMI is built using a microservices architecture and is primarily concerned with translating Dicom tag data into database records (in both MongoDb, Sql Server and MySql).
 Tests are split into those that:

 - RequiresRelationalDb (Microsoft Sql Server / MySql)
 - RequiresMongoDb (MongoDb)